georgeroubie/CSS-Style-Guide/README.md

 // inputs, buttons and text areas will be displayed in the same line

 .inline-form-element { display: inline-block; }

+// Add an icon to the end of a button

 .btn {

   &:after {